Frequently asked questions for Individual & Group Counseling, Psychotherapy, & Art Therapy at Your Soul Therapy.

 - follow through on cultivating new practices and completing homework

-- address any conflicts or hurts Amy or Kim, rather than bailing out, skipping sessions, or coming late when things get tough.
+- address any conflicts or hurts with your therapist, rather than bailing out, skipping sessions, or coming late when things get tough.
 (Know that for many this means they are on the cusp of something shifting)

 Is therapy confidential?

 The only time we are required by law to break confidentiality is if you threaten to harm yourself or someone else or if their is suspected abuse or neglect.
-Otherwise, your work with Amy and Kim is confidential.
+Otherwise, your therapeutic work is confidential.
 If you would like us to collaborate with another medical professional or another person, we have a Release of Information form for you to sign that grants permission to share information dictated by you.

 What forms of payment do you accept?